ahmedheshammec/Noto/Nexus/Davinci Reslove for IPad/Basics.md

 ![image](updateList.jpeg)

+### Blending Modes for Clips

+❖ Select a Clip and Open the Inspection → Composite → Select the Blending Mode for the Clip

 ### Blending Modes in Nodes

 ❖ DaVinci Resolve Uses Node-Based Color Grading (Like Layers in Photoshop with Blending Modes); You Can Add Nodes From Here 👇